Skip to content

 Our mission

-Positioned between the tech giants and smaller startups, our members operate a wide variety of services ranging from video-sharing and e-commerce to e-mail, forums, communication, media, online dating and hosting services – representing the often missing “middle-voice” in tech policy discussions.
+Our members operate a wide variety of services ranging from video-sharing and e-commerce to e-mail, forums, communication, media, online dating and hosting services – representing the often missing “middle-voice” in tech policy discussions.

 Our mission is to promote a fair, diverse and open internet that is enriched by a multitude of voices and creative ideas.